Pregnancy Health: Exercise Programs to Prevent Gestational Hypertension

 - Regular moderate-intensity walking sessions during which women (alone or in a group) walk 90-150 minutes per week or 11,000 steps per day, as monitored by a pedometer

-Interventions may also include the following:
+Interventions may also include:

 - Supervised resistance training